biopragmatics/oquat/docs/unknowns/source/uberon.md

 | OGES:000023 |        1 | [UBERON:0007220](http://purl.obolibrary.org/obo/UBERON_0007220) |
 | OGES:000025 |        1 | [UBERON:0007221](http://purl.obolibrary.org/obo/UBERON_0007221) |

-## `OpenCyc` (535)
+## `OpenCyc`

+There are 535 usages of `OpenCyc` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OpenCyc)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OpenCyc).

 <details>
 <summary>Click to expand the `OpenCyc` table</summary>